lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Wishlist**

-   The saved item page features all the artwork saved by the user and is only accessible once the user is signed in.
+   The wishlist page features all the artwork saved by the user and is only accessible once the user is signed in.
 The user will be able to remove items for their wishlist or add the artwork to their shopping bag.

    ![wishlist](screenshots/wishlist.png)